 In 2020, a StoryFile was created of Sam, inspired by long-time friend and colleague Carolyn E. Schlundt Melka.
 The StoryFile serves as a living memorial that allows present and future generations to interact with Sam about his personal and professional life.

 A memorial service for both Sam and his wife Jeanette will be held at the First United Methodist Church of San Diego on Friday, September 9th at 3pm PT.
-If you would like to receive information, please fill out the form below to be added to our email distribution list.
+If you would like to attend the service in person or via livestream, please RSVP here.

 In lieu of flowers, donations may be made to the National Marine Mammal Foundation’s Ridgway Fund, to continue Sam’s legacy in pioneering marine mammal medicine, science, and conservation.